MFQ/tower-of-hanoi/README.md

 # Backend Application
 Backend application consists of one endpoint that accepts **number_of_pegs** from user and generates solution for the problem.
 Original implementation of alogrithm only prints out moves in the form of strings.
 I have written a helper function that creates moves in tower data structure format.
 As it is a python Flask based application, so, for deployment I have used **gunicorn** web server.

-Here are the instructions to spin up
+Here are the instructions to spin up backend application
 ```python
 # first create a seprate environment with python3
 python3.9 -m venv env